 - Daily blood glucose monitoring

 - Insulin Injections

 - Oral antidiabetic medication

 Unlike Type 1 diabetes, gestational diabetes generally does not cause birth defects.
 Birth defects usually originate sometime during the first trimester (before the 13th week) of pregnancy.
 The insulin resistance from the counter-insulin hormones produced by the placenta does not usually occur until approximately the 24th week.
-Women with gestational diabetes generally have normal blood sugar levels during the critical first trimester.
+Women with this type of diabetes generally have normal blood sugar levels during the critical first trimester.

-The complications of gestational diabetes are usually preventable or manageable.
-The key to prevention is careful control of blood sugar levels just as soon as the diagnosis of gestational diabetes is made.
+Complications are usually preventable or manageable.
+The key to prevention is careful control of blood sugar levels just as soon as the diagnosis diabetes is made.

-Infants of mothers with gestational diabetes are vulnerable to several problems at birth, such as low serum calcium and low serum magnesium levels, but, in general, there are two major problems of gestational diabetes: macrosomia and hypoglycemia:
+Infants of mothers with gestational diabetes are vulnerable to several problems at birth, such as low serum calcium and low serum magnesium levels, but, in general, there are two major problems: macrosomia and hypoglycemia:

 - Macrosomia: Macrosomia refers to a baby that is considerably larger than normal.
 All of the nutrients the fetus receives come directly from the mother's blood.
 If the maternal blood has too much glucose, the pancreas of the fetus senses the high glucose levels and produces more insulin in an attempt to use this glucose.
 The fetus converts the extra glucose to fat.
 Even when the mother has gestational diabetes, the fetus is able to produce all the insulin it needs.
 The combination of high blood glucose levels from the mother and high insulin levels in the fetus results in large deposits of fat that causes the fetus to grow excessively large.
 This may lead to difficulty in delivery, as the baby may be bigger than the birth canal.